Original air date: March 19, 1990

 The USS Enterprise takes on a Klingon commander, Kurn, who has been temporarily assigned to the Enterprise as acting first officer as part of the Federation-Klingon Officer Exchange Program, in return for Riker serving in a similar role aboard the IKS Pagh back in "A Matter of Honor."
-Kurn immediately tries to impose "Klingon-style" discipline aboard the Starfleet vessel, with Captain Picard's approval.
-The surprised crew find Kurn's methods excessively harsh—except for Worf, whom Kurn treats like a child, giving him easy assignments and exaggeratedly praising his efficiency during a minor course correction.
-Worf slowly begins to overheat at this babying treatment.
+Kurn immediately begins to impose "Klingon-style" discipline aboard the Starfleet vessel, with Captain Picard's approval.
+The surprised crew find Kurn's methods excessively harsh — except for Worf, whom Kurn treats like a child, giving him easy assignments and exaggeratedly praising his efficiency during a minor course correction.
+Worf slowly begins to bristle at this babying treatment.

-After a dinner for the senior officers gives Kurn another opportunity to insult Worf for liking human-style food, Worf, filled with rage, goes to Kurn's quarters to demand an explanation.
-Kurn goads Worf into angrily declaring his Klingon heritage, and Kurn's demeanor abruptly shifts—he's been testing Worf to see just how Klingon he is, revealing that he is really Worf's younger brother.
+After a dinner for the senior officers gives Kurn another opportunity to insult Worf for liking human-style food, Worf goes to Kurn's quarters to demand an explanation.
+Kurn goads Worf into angrily declaring his Klingon heritage, and Kurn's demeanor abruptly shifts.
+He's been testing Worf to see just how Klingon he is, revealing that he is really Worf's younger brother.

-Kurn then explains some of his backstory—as a one-year-old, he had been left behind with family friends when Worf and his parents went to the Khitomer colony, for what was supposed to be a brief visit.
+Kurn explains that he had been left behind with family friends as an infant when Worf and his parents went to the Khitomer colony for what was supposed to be a brief visit.
 They adopted and raised him after the massacre, while both the Federation and the Klingons believed that he had been killed with his parents.
 Kurn has sought Worf out because their father, Mogh, is accused of treason by the Klingon High Council.
 Supposedly, he had lowered the shields of the Khitomer outpost just before the Romulan attack.
 Kurn engineered the assignment aboard the Enterprise to find Worf and ask him to challenge the judgment as Mogh's elder son.

 Worf explains this to the captain, asking for leave to pursue the manner.
 Picard is puzzled; why is all of this happening now, about twenty years after the massacre took place?
 Worf doesn't know, but the man behind the accusation is Duras, whose family has been the greatest rivals of Worf's family for generations.
 Worf further explains that being labeled a traitor is a serious allegation in Klingon society, which blemishes not just the name of the accused, but also marks his descendants for seven generations.
 Worf, of course, feels strongly obligated to challenge this claim, hoping to either clear his father's name or answer for his crimes, as the family of a Klingon warrior is responsible for his actions and he is responsible for theirs: if Worf can not successfully refute the accusation, he will be executed in his father's place.
 Picard says that since Worf is accused of a capital crime, it would be better if he were standing at Worf's side as he made his challenge, and commands Kurn to set course for the Klingon homeworld.

-In Ten Forward, Kurn asks Worf if he can be his Cha'DIch, or ritual second; while Worf is accused, he will not be allowed to participate in any duels or fights.
+In Ten Forward, Kurn asks Worf if he can be his Cha'DIch, or ritual second.
+While Worf is accused, he will not be allowed to participate in any duels or fights.
 Worf accepts, although he tells Kurn that he must not reveal his true bloodline.
 Kurn, not happy about this, correctly guess that Worf is trying to protect him from being executed alongside him in the event he should fail.
-Kurn calls Worf out on this, pointing out that a Klingon's honor means more than his life, but he reluctantly agrees when Worf answers that as his Cha'DIch, he has no right to refuse this order.
+Kurn points out that a Klingon's honor means more than his life, but he reluctantly agrees when Worf answers that, as his Cha'DIch, he has no right to refuse this order.
 Once they arrive at Qo'noS, Worf and Kurn beam down with Picard and Riker accompanying them.
 Worf pronounces his challenge before the Council and faces the allegations of Duras.
 Duras accuses Worf of forsaking his heritage for the Federation, but Picard tells the council that Worf has served under his command with distinction, earning Picard's admiration and respect.

 Duras states his allegations and accuses both Mogh and Worf of being traitors, backhanding Worf in the traditions of their people.
 Duras then rips Worf's baldric off of him, telling Worf he is unworthy to wear the emblems of their people.
 Worf replies, "It is a good day to die, Duras, but the day is not yet over."